csalmeida/ruby-fundamentals/README.md

 ## Constants

-Constants are akin to variables with the difference being that once defined, it is not expected for that value to ever change on runtime.
+Constants are akin to variables with the difference being that once defined, it is not expected for that value to ever change during runtime.

 Constants are defined using all uppercase letters.